An accused can not make baseless comments on Bihar CM, DGP's befitting reply to 'aukat' row

 "If a political leader comments on Bihar CM, then I am nobody to comment over it.
 But if an accused makes some baseless comment on Bihar CM then it is objectionable.
 She should fight the battle legally".

-NOtably, the video of the DGP's response has been going viral on social media with many calling out the cop's sexist comment.
+Notably, the video of the DGP's response has been going viral on social media with many calling out the cop's sexist comment.

 People even tagged the National Commission for Women to take note of the comment and pursue requisite action against the IPS officer.